 9. The words you hear the most on any given day are your own.

 Be intentional and aware of what you are saying because the way that the subconscious mind works is that it simply wishes not to make you a liar.
 If you consistently affirm negative beliefs about fat or weight or see yourself as a failure who will never figure it out, whether spoken or simply thought to yourself, you have a subconscious mind that is directing the body who is acting according to your words.
 You can either be your worst critic or your most enthusiastic cheerleader as you navigate this journey with grace.
 The subconscious mind is directly linked with your automatic and habitual living of life and existing in your body, so empowering it as your ally versus constantly working against yourself consciously versus subconsciously, you may experience easy, profound shifts that truly just feel like flow.

 “You do not have to kick the horse harder to make it run faster.”
 Liz Josefsberg

-We love seeing our clients use semaglutide and tirzepatide to regain trust in their bodies and focus on thoughts unrelated to weight loss—for some, the decades-long frustration is lifted and they are finally able to liberate themselves from the struggle of constantly feeling that they aren’t doing enough or that something isn’t working correctly.
+We love seeing our clients use compounded semaglutide or compounded tirzepatide to regain trust in their bodies and focus on thoughts unrelated to weight loss—for some, the decades-long frustration is lifted and they are finally able to liberate themselves from the struggle of constantly feeling that they aren’t doing enough or that something isn’t working correctly.

 10. Fat holds toxins.